gitee2github/docs/docs/en/docs/ApplicationDev/building-an-rpm-package.md

 </tbody>
 </table>

-The  **\~/rpmbuild/SPECS**  directory contains the configuration file of the RPM package, which is the drawing of the RPM package.
-This file tells the  **rpmbuild**  command how to build the RPM package.
-The  **Macro Code**  column contains the corresponding directories in the .spec file, which is similar to the macro or global variable in the programming language.
+The  **\~/rpmbuild/SPECS**  directory contains the configuration file of the RPM package, which tells the  `rpmbuild`  command how to build the RPM package.
+The  **Macro Code**  column contains the corresponding directories in the .spec file, which is similar to the macros in the programming languages or global variables.

 ### Packaging Process

 The packaging process is as follows:

 1. Place the source code in  **%\_sourcedir**.
 2. Compile the source code in  **%\_builddir**.
 Generally, the source code is compressed and needs to be decompressed first.
 3. Install the RPM package.
 The installation is similar to pre-assembling the software package.
-Copy the contents \(such as binary files, configuration files, and man files\) that should be contained in the software package to  **%\_buildrootdir**  and assemble the contents based on the actual directory structure after installation.
+Copy the contents (such as binary files, configuration files, and man files) that should be contained in the software package to  **%\_buildrootdir**  and assemble the contents based on the actual directory structure after installation.
 For example, if binary commands are stored in  **/usr/bin**, copy the directory structure to  **%\_buildrootdir**.
 4. Perform necessary configurations, such as preparations before installation and cleanup after installation.
-These are configured in the SPEC file to tell the  **rpmbuild**  command how to build.
+These are configured in the SPEC file.
-5. Check whether the software is running properly.
+5. Check whether the software runs properly.
-6. The generated RPM package is stored in  **%\_rpmdir**, and the source code package is stored in  **%\_srpmdir**.
+6. The generated RPM package is stored in  **%\_rpmdir**, and the source code package is stored in  **%\_srcrpmdir**.

 In the SPEC file, each phase is described as follows: